karakumka/portfolio/Project1/README.md

 # Taxi rides study
-## PCA and clustering with k-medoids algorithm
+## PCA from scratch and clustering with k-medoids algorithm

 In this project, we analyze the publicly available **Taxi Trips (2013-2023)** dataset taken from the [Chicago Data Portal](https://data.cityofchicago.org/).
 Due to the size of this dataset, we filtered only the trips that occurred during April 2023.